Samsung SSD T-Series: Overview

 Size

-All three of these portal SSDs are remarkably small.
+All four of these portal SSDs are reasonably compact.
 The T5 is the smallest and lightest, with dimensions of 74 x 57.3 x 10.5mm and a weight of 51 grams.

-While you won’t be fitting Samsung’s portable storage devices in your wallet, they’re certainly more portable than the majority of external drives.
+While you won’t be fitting Samsung’s portable storage devices in your wallet, they’re certainly as or more portable than the majority of external drives.

 Security